-To prepare for the institute, each student should research, discuss, and prepare for debates on the listed topics.
-Students will also research and prepare with faculty for debates.
-Students may bring any research files, casebooks, dictionaries, and other reference materials for use for debates.
-For those new to debate, students will learn how to organize research and prepare files and casebooks during institute sessions.
-Novice debaters should have some information on topics but are not expected to have fully prepared to debate any of the topics.
+If one has time, the best way to prepare is to research and discuss debates on the listed topics.
+During the program, students will research and prepare argument sets with staff and other students for debates.
+Students may use any research files, casebooks, dictionaries, and other reference materials for debates.
+For those new to debate, students will learn how to analyze a topic, conduct and organize research, and prepare files and casebooks.
+Novice debaters might have some information on topics but are not expected to have fully prepared to debate any of the topics.

 The summer program uses pre-announced and impromptu debate topics.

-To prepare for the institute, each student should research and organize materials for debates on the listed topics.
-Students will also research and prepare with faculty for debates.
+To prepare for the institute, each student might research and organize materials for debates on the listed topics.
+Students will also conduct research, organize arguments, build cases and counterplans, and prepare with staff and other students for debates.
 Students may bring any research files, casebooks, dictionaries, and other reference materials for use for debates.
-For those new to debate, students will learn how to organize research and prepare files and casebooks during institute sessions.
+For those new to debate, students will learn how to conduct and organize research and prepare files and casebooks during institute sessions.
 Novice debaters should have some information on topics but do not need the same preparation as experienced debaters.
-Students should research current evens from major newspapers and other periodicals for impromptu debates.
+Students should research current events from major newspapers and other periodicals for impromptu debates.

 The CDLI provides training for effective communication in professional settings – leadership positions for student government, clubs, and organizations, participation in social and political activism, and success in interviews, internships, roundtable discussions, town hall meetings, academic conferences, and public debates.

 The CDLI will offer the experience that students need to develop the required communication skills for educational and career success – the ability to identify problems, propose solutions, express vision, and motivate others.
-Through educational seminars, practice exercises, readings, roundtable discussions, case studies, negotiation games, decision groups, and a conference, students will learn the 3 I’s of highly effective leadership communication – Influencing, Implementing, and Innovating.
+Through educational seminars, practice exercises, readings, roundtable discussions, case studies, negotiation games, decision groups, and a conference for high school students, students will learn the 3 I’sof highly effective leadership communication – Influencing, Implementing, and Innovating.

 Students will research current events and organize for discussions and presentations on select topics.

 Students should send a digital copy of their resume to the program at least one-week prior to arrival.
-Please send it to Lauren Phillips, firstname.lastname@example.org.
+Please send it to John Meany, email@example.com.